Can Europe save the koala?

 - Australian beef imports to the UK must be closely scrutinised for deforestation risk during their production.

-- The EU must strongly consider the impacts of deforestation in Australia associated with increased beef imports under a potential EU-Australia free trade agreement—increased beef-industry associated deforestation in Australia resulting from an EU-AFTA risks undermining the EU’s Green Deal ambition to safeguard biodiversity worldwide.
+- The EU must strongly consider the impacts of deforestation in Australia associated with any ongoing or increased beef imports under a potential EU-Australia free trade agreement.
+Indeed, increased beef-industry associated deforestation in Australia resulting from an EU-AFTA would undermine the EU’s Green Deal ambition to protect biodiversity worldwide.
+The EU-AFTA should be used as an opportunity to reward the most sustainable economic players: clauses on biodiversity conservation and deforestation in the FTA that include sanctions, combined with a strict Deforestation Free Regulation in the EU could help give priority market access to producers who have the best practices and aren’t clearing land, including for pasture.

-- The EU must classify Australia as a high-risk country for deforestation, therefore demanding stringent due diligence processes for any EU companies that source from Australia.
+- The European Commission’s country risk assessment must be a transparent and objective process.
+The EU must classify Australia as a high-risk country for deforestation, therefore demanding stringent due diligence processes for any EU companies that source from Australia.
+Third parties must be able to express substantiated concern and ask for imports to be investigated by enforcement authorities, even from standard or low risk countries.

-- Regulators must investigate the legality of Australian timber, paper, packaging and beef imports into European countries due to high risks of illegality within supply chains.
+- Enforcement authorities must remain vigilant and regularly investigate the legality of Australian timber, paper, packaging and beef imports into European countries due to high risks of illegality within supply chains.

 Recommendations for the financial sector: